Lease Enforcement

 • Call 2-1-1 for assistance and additional information about rental assistance funds

-• Contact your property management office to request the required documentation you may need to apply for the local rent relief
+• Contact your management office to request the required documentation you may need to apply for the local rent relief

 • Contact RRHA’s Call Center at 804-780-4200 for assistance